wcurtis/magelinker/README.md

 Compatible with Windows and Unix dev environments (tested on Windows and OSX).

 ## Web Usage ##
-1. Drop magelinker.php and web.php into your Magento root
+1. Drop magelinker.php and magelinkerweb.php into your Magento root
-2. Access it in the browser (eg. mystore.dev/magelinker.php)
+2. Access it in the browser (eg. mystore.dev/magelinkerweb.php.php)
 3. Enter the module path you wish to link into your dev environment!

 ## Command Line Usage ##